mj3b/juno/README.md

 **Optimized for Atlassian Cloud**: JUNO is designed for secure, high-performance deployments.
 It leverages Atlassian's APIs and cloud-native practices to integrate seamlessly with enterprise environments.
 <div style="background-color:#fff5b1;border:1px solid #ffe58f;border-radius:6px;padding:12px;margin-top:8px;margin-bottom:8px"><b>Important Notes:</b> JUNO leverages advanced generative AI.
 Review the <a href="./docs/architecture/technical-specifications.md">technical specifications</a> and <a href="./docs/deployment/enterprise-implementation.md">enterprise implementation guide</a> before deploying in production.</div>

+For full documentation and deployment guides, see the [docs directory](./docs/).
 ---

 ## Table of Contents